In this article, we are going to examine a vision which is commonly referred to as The 70 Weeks of Daniel.

 …and sin are indications that Daniel’s vision of Seventy Weeks is not yet complete…

-…leaving seven years of allotted prophetic time yet unfulfilled.
+…leaving seven years of allotted prophetic time yet to be fulfilled.

 Identifying more details concerning the 70th Week of Daniel will be the focus of the next article.